BTU Calculator

 Can I use this BTU calculator for commercial spaces?

-This calculator is optimized for residential and small commercial spaces up to about 2,000 square feet.
-For larger commercial buildings, additional factors like ductwork losses, equipment heat generation, ventilation requirements, zoning, and simultaneous occupancy loads need to be considered.
+This calculator is improved for residential and small commercial spaces up to about 2,000 square feet.
+For larger commercial buildings, additional factors like ductwork losses, equipment heat generation, ventilation requirements, zoning, and simultaneous occupancy loads be considered.
 Commercial spaces typically require a full Manual J/Manual N load calculation performed by a licensed mechanical engineer.
 For small offices or retail spaces, our calculator can provide useful initial estimates.

 Additional Resources